Wilson (1944 film): Box office

-Reviews
+Critical response

 The film received generally positive reviews but was not without its detractors.
 The New Republic film critic Manny Farber was particularly unenthusiastic, calling the production "costly, tedious and impotent" while writing: "The effect of the movie is similar to the one produced by the sterile post-card albums you buy in railroad stations, which unfold like accordions and show you the points of interest in the city ...
 The producers must have known far more about the World War, the peace-making at Versailles, and Wilson himself, but that is kept out of the movie in the same way that slum sections are kept out of post-card albums ...
 About three-quarters of the way through, a large amount of actual newsreel from the first World War is run off and the strength of it makes the film that comes before and after seem comical."
 In The Nation in 1944, critic James Agee wrote, "No matter how friendly I feel toward Wilson and the people who made it, any such review would amount chiefly to a specification of occupational psychosis.
 With the best intentions in the world, Hollywood took a character and a theme of almost Shakespearian complexity and grandeur, and reduced the character to an astutely played liberal assistant professor of economics; the theme to a few generalizations which every schoolboy has half-forgotten ...
 Every major problem, opportunity, and responsibility which the picture set its makers was, in other words, flunked—now through timidity, again through habitual half-blindness, and most of all perhaps through the desire to sell and ingratiate and essentially to render a two-and-a-half-hour apology for one sustained impulse of daring and disinterestedness."

 President Franklin D. Roosevelt, a protege of Wilson's, screened the film for guests at the Second Quebec Conference in 1944.
 British Prime Minister Winston Churchill, however, was no fan.
 He excused himself in the middle of the film and went to bed.

-Awards
+Awards and nominations

-Despite the negative press and lackluster commercial performance, the film received ten nominations at the 17th Academy Awards, winning five:
+Despite lackluster commercial performance, the film received ten nominations at the 17th Academy Awards, winning five: